A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Results

-Table \ref{tab:all-features-shares} provides the results of calculated absolute and relative frequency of scores, showing the level of the features impact on perceived usability, given by the study respondents.
+A frequency analysis is the first step in results evaluation.
+In this extent, Table \ref{tab:all-features-shares} provides the results of calculated absolute and relative frequency of scores, showing the level of the features impact on perceived usability, given by the study respondents.
 As one can notice, out of the 32 features evaluated individually and while considering the highest calculated relative share, thirteen received a high score (4), twelve a moderate score (3), and seven a very high score (5).
 In addition, further analysis of the distribution of score values allows us to conclude that in case of all features the relative share of very low scores (1) was the lowest, followed by the low scores (2).

-In this line of thinking, the importance of the usability attributes is also evident from the results of the descriptive statistics calculated.
+In this line of thinking, the importance of the usability factors is also evident from the results of the descriptive statistics calculated.
 Reading Table \ref{tab:ds-all-features} across the rows, and taking into account the 5-point scale used, it seems clear that on average three features were considered highly important and the rest moderately important.
-A standard deviation, a measure of how dispersed the data is in relation to the mean, is in the range between 0,9312 and 1,1147.
+A standard deviation, a measure of how dispersed the data is in relation to the mean, is in the range between 0.9312 and 1.1147.
 In addition, its relative size compared to the mean is in the range of 24.88\% and 34.12\%.
 While a rule of thumb says that a coefficient of variation (\textit{CV}) of 30\% or less is a desirable level, slightly higher \textit{CV}s are acceptable in survey research due to the natural, inherent variability in human perception.

 We used Cronbach's alpha ($\alpha$) and McDonald's omega ($\omega$) to measure the internal consistency of each usability factor, along with a set of features assembled.
 In this regard, Table \ref{tab:reliability-all-items} presents the values of both calculated measures, along with item-rest correlation, used to evaluate the association of the feature with the total score on the other features.
 The general rule is that $\alpha$ or $\omega$ values between 0.6 and 0.90 indicate acceptable internal consistency in exploratory research.
 Coefficient values below 0.5 are usually unacceptable, while those between 0.5 and 0.6 can still be considered sufficient.
 In our study, although only one indicator (LY2) is 0.509, while the others range from 0.605 to 0.897, and all item-rest correlations are greater than 0.3, internal consistency seems to be achieved.